arkency/posts/posts/2014-06-29-create-run-and-manage-your-background-processes.md

 /usr/local/rvm/wrappers/my_program/ruby
 ```

-Then, create configuration file that contains script to be executed in a background process:
+Then, create configuration file that contains script to be executed in a background job:

 ```
 #!ruby